stuff98/EEG-scripts/README.md

 # Scripts EEG with FieldTrip

 ## Description
 This repository features a suite of scripts and functions designed for the comprehensive preprocessing, analysis, and visualization of electroencephalography (EEG) data.
-Built as a tool for researchers, it handles everything from data preparation to advanced time-frequency statistics.
+Built as a tool for researchers, it handles from data preparation to advanced time-frequency statistics.

 ## Key Modules and Functionality
-The code is structured into dedicated modules that cover the entire EEG processing pipeline, ensuring modularity and efficient workflow management.
+The code is structured into dedicated modules that cover the EEG processing pipeline, ensuring modularity and efficient workflow management.
 The scripts work correctly with Fieldtrip version fieldtrip-20190224 in a MATLAB v2024b version.

 ### 1. Preprocessing and Study Setup